 - Google’s founders, Larry Page, and Sergey Brin moved to the management of Alphabet as CEO and President respectively, making Sundar Pichai the new CEO of Google.

-- Google’s ticker symbols GOOG and GOOGL are retained by Alphabet Inc. and these stocks continue to trade in the same way with the same price history, on the NASDAQ Stock Exchange.
+- Google’s ticker symbol GOOG and GOOGL are retained by Alphabet Inc. and these stocks continue to trade in the same way with the same price history, on the NASDAQ Stock Exchange.
 Alphabet Inc. reported a firm-wide (consolidated) revenue of $136.8 billion and a net income of $30.7 billion, in FY2018.

 - The subsidiaries owned by Alphabet, Inc. include Calico, CapitalG, Chronicle, DeepMind Technologies, GV (formerly Google Ventures), Google Fiber, Jigsaw, Makani, Sidewalk Labs, Verily, Waymo, Loon, etc.